Programme overview

 - Advanced Nursing and Mental Health Nursing: you must have current registration with the Nursing Council in New Zealand.

-- Alcohol and Drug Studies, Child and Adolescent Mental Health, Palliative Care, and Youth Health: you must be a health professional currently working in these service areas.
+- Alcohol and Drug Studies, Infant, Child and Adolescent Mental Health, Palliative Care, and Youth Health: you must be a health professional currently working in these service areas.

 - Digital Health: you must have a background in computer science, or an undergraduate degree in health sciences from a recognised university (or similar institution).